-These days you can find many types of telescopes in the market.
-But do you know what was the very first type?
+These days you can find many types of telescopes on the market.
+But do you know what the very first type was?
 Yes, you guessed it right!
 It was the refracting telescope.
 Though being the simplest, it is still widely used for stargazing and other astronomical purposes.

-In this article, we are going to dive deep and get a deep understanding of refracting telescopes.
-We’ll take a look at what are these actually, how refracting telescope works, advantages of refracting telescope and lastly, what are the limitations of it.
+In this article, we will dive deep and get a deep understanding of refracting telescopes.
+Then, we’ll look at what these are, how refracting telescope works, its advantages, and lastly, what its limitations are.

 So, without further ado, let’s get started!